prichardsondev/ioct/README.md

   </a>
 </p>

+## Description

 > Raspberry <-> Arduino Communication with Xbee radios.
-App structure: expressjs.com & socket.io
+Server and client running locally on Raspberry Pi.
+No internet necessary for local control.

 > express.com - serve html page with single button to toggle pin on arduino